Susanna Moodie: Fiction

+Publication history and later career

+Between 1852 and 1854, Moodie built a relationship with the London publisher Richard Bentley.
+She contributed short pieces to Bentley's Miscellany and brought out six books through his firm in just three years.

+These included Roughing It in the Bush (1852), Life in the Clearings Versus the Bush (1853), and Flora Lyndsay (1854), along with three more titles set in England that expanded earlier work she had published in North American periodicals.

+Her publishing agreements with Bentley varied, ranging from outright sales of copyright to half-profit arrangements.
+She also negotiated American editions with publishers such as G. P. Putnam and the firm of Dewitt and Davenport.
+Her books continued to appear in the United States from the early 1850s through the 1880s.

+Her writing slowed down after the early 1850s.
+When her husband retired in 1863 and the family's finances tightened, she attempted to renew her connection with Bentley.
+Only one new book came out of this effort: The World Before Them in 1868.

+During these lean years, she added to the household income by painting and selling small flower pictures.
+Moodie lived near Belleville until her husband's death in 1869, then moved between Seaforth and Toronto, with some periods boarding in Belleville.
+Her writing during this time was occasional, and she did not publish any major works after 1868.

 Family legacy in illustration

 Moodie taught her daughter Agnes how to paint flowers.
 Agnes later illustrated Canadian Wild Flowers, published in 1868.

+Death

+She died in Toronto, Ontario on 8 April 1885 and is buried in Belleville Cemetery.

 Recognition

 Moodie's books and poetry inspired Margaret Atwood's collection of poetry, The Journals of Susanna Moodie, published in 1970.
 It was also an important influence on one of Atwood's later novels, Alias Grace, based on an account of murder convict Grace Marks which appeared in Life in the Clearings Versus the Bush.
 She has also been a source of inspiration for Carol Shields, who published a critical analysis of Moodie's work, Susanna Moodie: Voice and Vision.
 Additionally, the central character of Shields' novel, Small Ceremonies, is working on a biography of Moodie.

 Commemorative postage stamp

 On 8 September 2003, to commemorate the 50th anniversary of the National Library of Canada, Canada Post released a special commemorative series, "The Writers of Canada", with a design by Katalina Kovats, featuring two English-Canadian and two French-Canadian stamps.
 Three million stamps were issued.
 Moodie and her sister Catherine Parr Traill were featured on one of the English-Canadian stamps.